bytecodeman/IP2Name/readme.md

 format should be compatible with most log analyzers.

 IP2NAME has internal support for gzip compression and supports all other external forms of file compression.
-As of V6.0, there is also an option to  translate the IP addresses in files to their associated domain names.
+There is also an option to  translate the IP addresses in files to their associated domain names.